Makerland/book/workshops/3dmodeling.md

 ## Main flow

-### 1. Learn the layout
+### Learn the layout
-Log in to your Tinkercad account, click on “Create new design” button & let's get started!
+Log in to your Tinkercad account, click on Create new design button & let's get started!

 Take some time to know your way around Tinkercads layout.
 Basically all the tools you will need are located in the right menu bar.

-### 2. Check your grid
+### Check your grid
-Near the bottom right corner of the workplane you have *"Edit grid"* options & *"Snap grid"* value.
+Near the bottom right corner of the workplane you have *Edit grid* options & *Snap grid* value.

 Leave the value as it is, but we need to adjust the grid size to those of the 3D printer bed.
 It will be easier for you to understand the dimensions you are working in.

-### 3. Learn the basics.
+### Learn the basics
 Drag the red Box to the workplane (close to middle is usually best).

 You can drag the box to any place on the workplane.
 Click & drag to move it in x & y axis, pull the black arrowhead on the top plane to move it in the "z" axis.